DamSenton/Travel-Japan-Master/README.md

 ### New user

-* "As a user who has never visisted Japan, using this website has definitley piqued my interest."
+* "As a user who has never visited Japan, using this website has definitely piqued my interest."

 <hr>